humboldt-cs/cs480-climb/README.md

 ## Overview
 ### Description
-This is an app for the outdoorsperson in all of us.
-It allows the user to explore outdoor destinations via pins on a map and to view pictures associated with each location so the user to pick a spot to travel to.
-The application will allow outdoorspeople to communicate with friends and plan group trips.
+Climb is an app that allows climbers and mountaineers to find new climbs and connect with others.

 ### App Evaluation
 [Evaluation of your app across the following attributes]